adhamu/nizr/README.md

 # Nizr

-A tiny Node script for organising photos and videos into date folders
+A tiny Node script for organising files into date folders

 ## Requirements

 - Node v14.15.5
 - Yarn